The Effect, National Theatre

 Of course, the human element is stressed.
 By giving in to their mutual attraction, Connie and Tristan are breaking the rules of the experiment, much to the dismay of Dr James.
 She not only tries to control their natural, or drug-induced, urges but she also comes into conflict with Dr Sealey, who believes that a super-Prozac pill is the holy grail of neuroscience.
 Her attitude is more nuanced, and influenced by her own experience of depression.
 If love is a drug, sadness is a human curse.

 As in Enron, Prebble writes with a really impressive command of complex ideas, and her mix of the personal and the political is here nearly perfect.
-Okay, you could object that they situation is too simplistic, too much like Peter Shaffer’s Equus, but it never feels unsophisticated or jejune.
+Okay, you could object that the situation is too simplistic, too much like Peter Shaffer’s Equus, but it never feels unsophisticated or jejune.
 Prebble also chucks in plenty of satirical asides, and there are many fascinating nuggets of information and good jokes.
 There are oblique references to the Renaissance idea of love as madness and perceptive one liners such as “The history of medicine is the history of placebo”.

 Likewise, the debate between the two doctors is well balanced and Prebble gives both sides equal weight.
 The result is humane and compelling.
 At first I thought that the final 20 minutes of a long evening was a plot twist too far, but actually they convey a very moving note of healing, of quiet and touching human connection.
-This is all greatly enhanced by Rupert Goold who — with designer Miriam Buether — has created a chic clinical environment, bland yellow and passionate red, and often covered in projections that convey the abstractions of modern medicine.
+This is all greatly enhanced by Rupert Goold who — with designer Miriam Buether — has created a chic clinical environment, bland yellow and contrasting passionate red, and often covered in projections that convey the abstractions of modern medicine.

 But the best aspect of the production is the acting.
 Billie Piper and Jonjo O’Neill deliver beautifully contrasting performances as Connie and Tristan.
 Piper makes a convincing journey from light-hearted frivolity to emotionally devastated understanding, while he changes from a mouthy and charming youth to a prematurely aged victim.
 Likewise, Anastasia Hille is brilliant as Dr James, strict, arid but finally deeply human.
 And as Dr Sealey, Tom Goodman-Hill is all efficiency, before doubts overwhelm him.
 Together, they create an intensive, stimulating and moving evening in what might well be the best new play of the year.
 That’s what I felt when I left the theatre — surely it couldn’t have just been a temporary chemical imbalance, could it?